alexpan82/anime_face_tracker/README.md

                         --model /path/to/output/transfer_model.h5
 ```
 # Train models yourself!
-Right now my classification model only works for "Quintessential Quintuplets"
+Right now the classification model only works for the show "Quintessential Quintuplets"
+This was chosen as I think it would pose a challenge for the algorithm to train on, as all the character look nearly identical (as the title would suggest).

 You can continue to or re-train both the detector and classifier